-- (3) Except as provided in paragraph (a)(2) of this section, "bankruptcy filing date" is substituted for "termination date" and "date of the plan termination" each place that "termination date" and "date of the plan termination" appear in paragraphs (a) and (b) of this section.
-In paragraph (b)(5) of this section, "the bankruptcy filing date" is substituted for "termination" in the phrase "during the fourth and fifth years preceding termination." - (4) Example: A plan provides for normal retirement at age 65 and has only one early retirement benefit: a subsidized early retirement benefit for participants who terminate employment on or after age 60 with 20 years of service.
+"termination date" and "date of the plan termination" appear in paragraphs (a) and (b) of this section.
+In paragraph (b)(5), "the bankruptcy filing date" is substituted for "termination" in the phrase "during the fourth and fifth years preceding termination."
+Example: A plan provides for normal retirement at age 65 and has only one early retirement benefit: a subsidized early retirement benefit for participants who terminate employment on or after age 60 with 20 years of service.
 These plan provisions have been unchanged since 1990.
 The contributing sponsor of the plan files a bankruptcy petition in June 2008, and the plan terminates during the bankruptcy with a termination date in September 2010.
-A participant retired in

-July 2007, at which time he was age 60 and had 20 years of service, and began receiving the subsidized early retirement benefit.
+A participant retired in July 2007, at which time he was age 60 and had 20 years of service, and began receiving the subsidized early retirement benefit.
 The participant has no benefit in priority category 3, because he was not eligible to retire three or more years before the June 2008 bankruptcy filing date.

-■ 26.
-Amend § 4044.14 by removing "basic-type benefits that do not exceed the guarantee limits set forth in subpart B of part 4022 of this chapter" and adding in its place "guaranteed benefits".
+26. Amend § 4014.14 by removing "basic-type benefits that do not exceed the guarantee limits set forth in subpart B of part 4022 of this chapter" and adding in its place "guaranteed benefits".